MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/network-request-blocking/network-request-blocking-tool.md

 1. Click the **Add pattern** (![Add pattern icon](./network-request-blocking-tool-images/add-pattern-icon.png)) button.
 The **Enable network request blocking** checkbox is automatically selected.

-1. In the **Text pattern to block matching requests** text box, type **\*.jpg** to block all requests for JPEG images.
+1. In the **Text pattern to block matching requests** text box, type **\*.jpg**.
+This blocks all requests for JPEG images.

+   You can do any of the following:
+   * Type the full URL.
-   You can either type the full URL, just the domain name to block all requests from this domain, or replace parts of it with `*` for wildcard pattern matching.
+   * Type only the domain name, to block all requests from this domain.
+   * Replace parts of the URL with `*`, for wildcard pattern matching.

    For example, `contoso.com` matches URLs like: